mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 To get detailed costs reports you have put a lot of effort to create data pipeline oriented costs monitoring.

 I hope that this blog post gives you some ideas on how to develop your own toolset for applying FinOps discipline.
+The sooner the discipline is adopted the more savings could be expected.